inouejunyalab/Meng_Zhang/anna-gpu-lammps/bcc_fe/README.md

 ## ANNA-GPU-Lammps (High accurate and efficient potential for BCC iron assistant by artificial neural networks)

 ## Description:
-This package contains some GPU-implementations of artificial neural network assistant potentials (ANNAPs) for BCC iron.
+This package contains some GPU-implementations of artificial neural network assistant potentials (ANNA) for BCC iron.

 Please contact us if you have any questions or suggestion for the implementation: meng_zhang@metall.t.u-tokyo.ac.jp/mengzh90@gmail.com (M. Zhang), junya_inoue@metall.t.u-tokyo.ac.jp (J. Inoue)